Bourbaki degree of pairs of projective surfaces: Introduction

 \subsection{Acknowledgments}

 FM is financed by the São Paulo Research Foundation (FAPESP), Brasil.
 Process Number \#2021/10550-4.
 FM is currently a PhD. student under the advice of Marcos Jardim and Daniele Faenzi, with partial funding by the Bridges "Brazil-France interplays in Gauge Theory, extremal structures and stability" projects ANR-21-CE40-0017 and ANR-17-EURE-0002.
-We thank Marcos Jardim, Daniele Faenzi and Alan Muniz for fruitful discussions and suggestions regarding this work.
+We thank Marcos Jardim, Daniele Faenzi, Alan Muniz, Victor Cordeiro and Abbas Nejad for fruitful discussions and suggestions regarding this work.